Frequently Asked Questions

 We believe in democracy.
 The form this takes is for a constitutional assembly to decide.
 Having experienced the governments delivered by First Past the Post, we will argue against it.

 Northumbria is the historic name of the regions we consider ‘The North’, formed from the merged kingdoms of Deira and Bernicia in the 7th century, and meaning ‘North of the Humber’.
-We propose it because this period of history represents the last time the North was united as an independent entity.
+We sometimes use it for convenience, because this period of history represents the last time the North was united as an independent entity.
+The name of the independent North will be for its people to decide.

 Why red and yellow?